 Over the last 20+ years, AVAC Group has invested in over 120 companies, and in 10 venture capital funds.
-In the process, we’ve evaluated thousands of technologies and companies.
-Being on the venture capital side of the table, we know what we’re looking for and which red flags steer us away from otherwise promising opportunities.
+AVAC’s portfolio companies have raised in excess of one billion dollars in capital, with dozens of exits completed.
+In the process, AVAC evaluated thousands of technologies and companies.
+Being on the venture capital side of the table, we’ve seen what institutional investors look for, and which red flags steer them away from otherwise promising opportunities.

 The most common of these challenges include:

 - Uncompelling value propositions